mulias/mulias.github.io/content/drafts/puzzling_with_possum.md

 array_sep(integer, newline)
 {% end %}

-To parse the entire input we want to parse each Elf's inventory and collect them all into an array. multiple `newlines`, abbreviated to `nls`.
-We're also going to abbreviate `integer` to `int`, and `newline` to `nl`.
+To parse the entire input we want to parse each Elf's inventory and collect them all into an array.
+We can do this by wrapping our parser for a single inventory in another `array_sep`, but this time the parser for the separator is multiple `newlines`.

 {% possum_example_large(input="1000
 2000